Exploring Different Hardscaping Materials for Your Outdoor Space

 Brick

-With some many shapes, sizes, and tones to choose from, brick remains a popular mainstay in hardscaping designs.
+With many shapes, sizes, and tones to choose from, brick remains a popular mainstay in hardscaping designs.
 Like concrete, brick is fairly low-maintenance and quite sturdy.
 From outdoor fireplaces to short, decorative walls, there are many ways you can integrate bricks into your outdoor living space.
-Plus, brick offers a creative twist for patio surfaces since you use the different shades to create different patterns.
+Plus, brick offers a creative twist for patio surfaces since you use different shades to create different patterns.

 Also see: A Comprehensive Guide to Understand Hardscaping